mhprodhan/pyinnovativetrend/README.md

 The time series or data series whose trend is to be determined

 <b> length : integer </b></br>
 Length of the time series.
-If given length of the time series is odd, the earliest/first entry will be ommitted. **
+If given length of the time series is odd, the earliest/first entry will be ommitted.

+<b> filename : List default all excel/csv files</b></br>
+List of files or stations which contain the data sorted by month/year/season.

+<b> column : List default all columns </b></br>
+List of columns or data-series which contain the data.

+<b> exceptcolumn : List default empty list</b></br>
+List of columns for which analysis is not required (For example, column of year).

+<b> csv : bool default False </b></br>
+The type of files.
+By default the file type is excel.
+However, if the files are in csv format, csv should be assigned to True.

+<b> directory_path : string default root </b></br>
+Directory path of the files where the files are stored.

+<b> output : list default station names or column names</b></br>
+Name of the files by which the results will be saved.

+<b> out_direc : string default root </b></br>
+Directory path of the files where the results will be saved.

 <b> alpha : float default 0.05 </b></br>
 Level of significance in a two-tailed test.